SFPC/sfpc.github.io/codenarratives.md

 - [Hannah Davis](http://www.hannahishere.com/) (*1 Class*) - programmer/data scientist/musician, creator of [Transprose](http://www.musicfromtext.com/), a literature-to-music translation project
 - [Zach Lieberman](http://thesystemis.com/) (*Lecture*) - SFPC co-founder, [OpenFrameworks](http://openframeworks.cc/) co-creator
 - [Taeyoon Choi](http://taeyoonchoi.com/) (*1 Class*) - SFPC co-founder, artist
+- More teachers and speakers to be announced!

 ### What will happen in these two weeks?
-Classes are held in the evenings Monday-Friday from 7-9:30pm and the session will culminate in a party on the afternoon of Saturday July 22nd,  where students can invite their friends and read from their favorite generative projects.
+Classes are held in the evenings Monday-Friday from 7-9:30pm and the session will culminate in a party on the afternoon of Saturday July 22nd,  where students can invite their friends and present their favorite generative projects.

 Students will have full access to the space for the two weeks of the session to work on projects between classes and mentors wil be readily available for technical, conceptual, and artistic guidance.
 Read our [Participate page](http://sfpc.io/participate/) for more information.

+### How do I apply?
+You can apply to this session [**here.**](https://goo.gl/forms/dqGHGq6mijVgLzis2)

+We accept up to 15 students on a rolling basis.
+We will respond to your application within ~1 week of submission.
+Rolling admissions means there are fewer and fewer slots the longer you wait, so if you’re interested in the program get your application in early!

 ### How much is tuition?
 $1,500 USD for the 2-week program.
 You’ll also need to cover your own cost of living, including housing and meals (recent alumni report this to be in the range of $800 - $1400).
 Upon payment, your space in the class will be reserved.
 SFPC tuition goes directly to paying for the teachers, organizers, materials and space that make sessions like this possible.
 Unfortunately, due to small size of the overall budget, we can't provide scholarship for intensive program.
 In the past, students were able to get help from their employer or school to cover the cost.
 Upon acceptance, SFPC can provide an invitation letter for you.

 ### What if I can’t go, can I get a refund?